adobe-research/custom-diffusion/README.md

 python sample.py --prompt "<new1> cat playing with a ball" --delta_ckpt logs/<folder-name>/checkpoints/delta_epoch\=000004.ckpt --ckpt <pretrained-model-path>
 ```

+The `<pretrained-model-path>` is the path to the pretrained `sd-v1-4.ckpt` model.
 Our results in the paper are not based on the [clip-retrieval](https://github.com/rom1504/clip-retrieval) for retrieving real images as the regularization samples.
 But this also leads to similar results.

 **Generated images as regularization**
 ```